 - All four wheels with winter tires provide a safer ride for drivers than just two wheels with winter tires

-Cons of Winter Tires
+Drawback of Using Winter Tires

 - Not made for higher speeds (not that you’d drive fast in snow anyway)